DANIELNJINE/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
 0.Scripts that prints "Hello World"
+1.Scripts that displays a confused smiley